Chin Chin Recipe – Sweet crunchy deep-fried snacks made with flour, sugar, milk, butter, and aromatic spice powder like nutmeg or cinnamon.

 - If you are a fan of the super hard chin chin leave out the Egg and the baking powder; at this point, your dough will be hard but if you find it too hard to work then add about 1/2 to 1 tablespoon of milk to make it workable.

 - A pinch of Salt

 - Mix the Flour, baking powder, Sugar, and Nutmeg together in a Bowl

-- Add the Egg, Melted Butter and Milk to the dry mixture and mix together until a dough is formed
+- Add the Egg, Melted Butter and Milk to the dry mixture and mix together until a dough is formed and knead the dough for a couple of minutes (about 2 to 4 minutes)

-- Knead the dough for a couple of minutes (about 2 to 4 minutes) and roll it out into a thin sheet of about a 1/4 to 1/6 inch thickness and use a pizza cutter or a knife to cut the dough into tiny pieces as shown in the video above
+- Roll the dough it out into a thin sheet of about a 1/4 to 1/6 inch thickness and use a pizza cutter or a knife to cut the dough into tiny pieces as shown in the video above

 - Preheat some oil - enough to deep fry the chin chin and fry until golden brown.

 - Allow to cool completely before serving.
 Enjoy!